Red5d/SpiderDFS/README.md

 The dfsconfig.example file shows the config format for defining filesystems to add to the DFS.
 The name of the config file to use (/media/.dfsconfig by default) can be set in the SpiderDFS script.

-Run the SpiderDFS script with the "help" option to show the usage. (`sudo ./SpiderDFS help`) If you use the mhddfs option, you won't get the round-robin file writes that AuFS does, but installing AuFS on some things like ArchLinux is tricky.
+Run the SpiderDFS script with the "help" option to show the usage. (`sudo ./SpiderDFS help`) If you use the mhddfs option, you won't get the round-robin file writes that AuFS does, but installing AuFS requires kernel patching which may be tricky or not possible in some situations.